sangvishtechnologies/olx-clone/README.md

 <div class="Box-sc-g0xbh4-0 iIZCet"><img alt=“olxclone.png" src="https://github.com/sangvishtechnologies/olx-clone/blob/main/images/olx-clone-script-sangvish.jpg" data-hpc="true" class="Box-sc-g0xbh4-0 kzRgrI"></div>

 # What is an OLX Clone Script?
 An **[OLX clone script](https://sangvish.com/olx-clone/)** is a ready-made software solution that duplicates the fundamental functionality of a popular classifieds website such as OLX.
 It gives consumers and businesses the tools they need to launch their own classified websites fast and efficiently.
-These scripts include crucial features such as:
+There are many features are available, some are followed below:
 * **Ad posting:**
 Users may quickly sell products in several categories, including descriptions, images, and pricing.
 * **Search functionality:**